whalelogic/fastC/README.md

-## :glasses: C software Library for Data Structures and Algorithms
+## ⏳ C software Library for Data Structures and Algorithms

 This repository contains a collection of C data structures and algorithms implemented from scratch.
 It is designed to provide efficient and reusable components for various programming tasks.